-- 7.7.1 Core Strategy Policy CP10 sets out that development should make adequate provision for car and other vehicle parking and Policy DM13 and Appendix 5 of the Development Management Policies document set out requirements for parking provision. - 7.7.2 The proposal would remain as a three bedroom dwelling.
+- 7.7.1 Core Strategy Policy CP10 sets out that development should make adequate provision for car and other vehicle parking and Policy DM13 and Appendix 5 of the Development Management Policies document set out requirements for parking provision. - 7.7.2 The dwelling would remain as a three bedroom dwelling.
 Policy DM13 and Appendix 5 of the DMP LDD stipulates that properties with three bedrooms should be served by 2.25 spaces (2 assigned spaces).
 The frontage of the site has a driveway providing two car parking spaces to the frontage of the application site.
-Therefore, it is considered that this would comply with the parking standards within Appendix 5.
+Whilst there would be a minor shortfall of 0.25 spaces, the required assigned spaces would be provided and there would be no change in the existing site circumstances such that no objection is raised.